 Click here for a useful UKHSA slideset about co-administration of adult vaccines from April 2026 (scroll down about a third of page to the heading 'Routine immunisation schedules')

-Legal changes have lead to some confusion and misunderstandings with other vaccines - check your legal mechanisms!
-Also note: NEW legal mechanisms!
-Goodbye to National Protocols and hello to the VGD!
+PGD and VGD (note: NEW legal mechanisms!
+Goodbye to National Protocols and hello to the VGD!)

-Pandemic disruption has left much catching up to do with other vaccines
+And don't forget!
+Pandemic disruption has left much catching up to do with other vaccines.